Volumes soar at Bombay Burmah Trading Corporation Ltd counter

 -

-Bombay Burmah Trading Corporation Ltd clocked volume of 12473 shares by 10:47 IST on BSE, a 6.2 times surge over two-week average daily volume of 2011 shares
+Bombay Burmah Trading Corporation Ltd recorded volume of 3.22 lakh shares by 14:14 IST on NSE, a 16.08 times surge over two-week average daily volume of 20016 shares

-Tata Chemicals Ltd, Britannia Industries Ltd, IDFC Ltd, Birlasoft Ltd are among the other stocks to see a surge in volumes on BSE today, 02 February 2023.
+Galaxy Surfactants Ltd, TCI Express Ltd, Welspun India Ltd, IDFC Ltd are among the other stocks to see a surge in volumes on NSE today, 02 February 2023.

 Powered by Capital Market - Live News